- Cancer Information

-It’s common for carers to experience a range of feelings about their new role and responsibilities, and many describe it as an emotional roller-coaster.
+It’s common for carers to experience a range of feelings about their new role, and many describe it as an emotional roller-coaster.
 Often these feelings are similar to those experienced by the person with cancer – some studies show that carers can have even higher levels of distress.

 Learn more about: